michelecafagna26/multimodal-ablation/README.md

   'coco_idx': 1}]
 ```
 Note that the ablator can identify only the set of objects present in the COCO annotations.
+**Check the notebook [demo](https://github.com/michelecafagna26/vl-ablation/blob/main/demo.ipynb) to run this code.**

+## Hardware requirements

+Be aware that the fasttext embeddings are loaded in memory and they may take around 13-14 GB.

 ## Citation Information